astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% note info %}
-`(J)` Peng, H., Bai, X., 2018d.
-Machine Learning Approach to Improve Satellite Orbit Prediction Accuracy: Validation Using Publicly Available Data.
-The Journal of the Astronautical Sciences.\
+`(J)` <mark>Hao Peng</mark>, and Xiaoli Bai, “Machine Learning Approach to Improve Satellite Orbit Prediction Accuracy Using Publicly Available Data,” The Journal of the Astronautical Sciences, May 2019. [[Link]](http://link.springer.com/10.1007/s40295-019-00158-3).\
 `(C)` Peng, H., Bai, X., 2018a.
 A Machine Learning Approach to Improve Satellite Orbit Prediction Accuracy: Validation Using Publicly Available Data, in: John L. Junkins Dynamical Systems Symposium.
 Presented at the John L. Junkins Dynamical Systems Symposium, College Station, TX.

 In the journal version, further improvements have been made based on the reviewers' comments and the feedbacks on the conference.